Register Always Matters: Analysis of LLM Pretraining Data Through the Lens of Language Variation: Introduction

-To understand the characteristics of web registers in the context of LLM pretraining, we train small generative models up to 100 billion tokens with web data filtered to individual registers.
-We evaluate these models using well-known benchmarks and analyze the results through average accuracy and performance on individual benchmarks, revealing how each register impacts model capabilities.
+To understand the characteristics of web registers in the context of LLM pretraining, we train small generative models up to 100 billion tokens with web data with datasets curated to only contain texts from one register class.
+We evaluate these models using well-known benchmarks and analyse the results through average accuracy and performance on individual benchmarks, revealing how each register impacts model capabilities.
 Our results show that register has a substantial impact on model performance.
-Additionally, we find that training on a combination of register-specific datasets that displayed strengths in different benchmarks can lead to major improvements: registers like \OP boosts overall model performance, while incorporating examples from register \ID or \SP at the expense of \HI, \IN and \OP leads to performance drops.
-With these findings, our study aims to open up discussion about linguistic selection of training data, and to show that register classification holds potential as a tool for analyzing pretraining data.
+Additionally, we find that training on a combination of register-specific datasets that displayed strengths in different benchmarks can lead to major improvements: registers like \OP boosts model performance, while incorporating examples from register \ID or \SP at the expense of \HI, \IN and \OP leads to performance drops.
+With these findings, our study aims to open up discussion about linguistic selection of training data, and to show that register classification holds potential as a tool for analysing pretraining data.